 With its great variety of habitats, the preserve should offer excellent opportunities for wildlife watching.
 A massive beaver lodge can be seen just as the pond-side trail turns towards the upland forest.

 If you visit at dusk, you’ll have a good chance of seeing a beaver.

 Land Trust volunteers actively maintain and improve its properties for the benefit of the public.
 At Bull Pond Preserve, we also greatly appreciate assistance from the following:

-- Eagle Scouts, Brian Rotondo in 2003 for building an observation deck on the pond’s shore, Connor McCluskey in 2011 for installing two wood duck nesting boxes, and Joseph Sefcik in 2018 for building an elevated observation deck overlooking the pond’s remote upper area, and Lukas Bushka in 2021 for building a kiosk next to the observation deck.
+- Eagle Scouts, Brian Rotondo in 2003 for building an observation deck on the pond’s shore, Connor McCluskey in 2011 for installing two wood duck nesting boxes, Joseph Sefcik in 2018 for building an elevated observation deck overlooking the pond’s remote upper area, and Lukas Bushka in 2021 for building a kiosk next to the observation deck.

 - Supreme Industries of Harwinton in 2010, for donating time and equipment to remove all downed and broken trees after the 2009 windstorm.

 - Town of Harwinton, in 2014, 2017 and 2018 for providing surplus stone for trail improvement, and in 2019 for paving and parking improvements with State of CT LOCIP funds.

 - The NW CT Community Foundation in 2014 and 2017 and the Thomaston Savings Bank Foundation in 2018 for providing grants to cover the cost of tree seedlings and shrubs needed to restore the damaged area.